VKasurinen/Runtracker/README.md

 ### Course from Philipp Lackner

-During this course I did Multi-Module Runningtracker Android application
+During this course I did Multi-Module Runningtracker Android application and also implemented it on a smart watch

 ### Pictures: